Quality is never an accident; it is always the result of intelligent effort.

-The mathematics is put into a test to come through the proving or disproving of the correctness of an algorithm.
-This test is performed by the QA team, and it involves the program to satisfy the formal specification of the software’s behavior.
+The mathematics is put into a test to prove or disprove the correctness of an algorithm.
+The QA team performs this test, and it involves the program to satisfy the formal specification of the software’s behavior.

 24. GUI Software Testing

 GUI stands for Graphical User Interface.
 In this case, you interact with the computer, using images rather than text.
-GUI testing is a type of testing technique where the Graphical User Interface of the application is put under test.
+GUI testing is a type of testing technique where the application’s Graphical User Interface is put under test.
 This testing involves checking the screens with controls like menus, buttons, icons, and all types of bars—toolbar, menu bar, dialog boxes, and windows, etc.

 25. Grey Box Testing